Resources for US Nonprofits

 General Resources

-The Foundation Center’s GrantSpace website provides an interactive map with links to state resources for nonprofit organizations.
-Each state page contains start-up guides on how nonprofits can incorporate under state law, links to state agencies, local legal resources, and local management and technical assistance providers.
+Candid (formed by the merger of the Foundation Center and GuideStar) has a Nonprofit Startup Resources page that includes links to resources for nonprofit organizations in all 50 states.
+Each state page contains a guide to nonprofit incorporation under state law, links to state agencies, local legal resources, and local management and technical assistance providers.

 The National Association of State Charity Officials (NASCO)